Connect with others who understand.

 Cysts are abnormal pockets of fluid that can occur anywhere, on both internal organs and the skin.
 A sebaceous cyst occurs when the sebaceous gland, which produces an oily substance called sebum to lubricate your skin and hair, gets clogged.
 A sebaceous cyst appears as a round lump under the skin, usually — but not always — around areas that have hair.

 Sebaceous cysts are usually benign (not cancerous).
-However, if the cyst causes problems or shows signs of infection, with symptoms such as redness, swelling, tenderness, or pus, your doctor may choose to treat it with antibiotics and then drain or remove it.
-“I get small tumors and cysts under my skin often (had a few removed and one actually hospitalized me for five days along with MRSA),” one member said.
+However, if the cyst causes problems or shows signs of infection, with symptoms such as skin discoloration, swelling, tenderness, or pus, your doctor may choose to treat it with antibiotics and then drain or remove it.
+“I get small tumors and cysts under my skin often (had a few removed and one actually hospitalized me for five days,” one member said.

 If a cyst grows too large in the inside of your elbow, it may cause numbness, pain, and tingling in the affected arm.
 In that case, you may want to have a doctor check it out and perhaps remove it.